MiniZinc/libminizinc/en/solvers.rst

 Warm Starts
 ~~~~~~~~~~~

-For general information of warm start annotations, see Tutorial.
+For general information of warm start annotations, see :ref:`sec_warm_starts`.
 Warm starts are currently implemented for Gurobi, IBM ILOG CPLEX, and XPRESS.